-The quality of optics from Broadhurst Clarkson is superb, producing a very sharp image with very accurate colours.
-The magnification of this telescope is between 15x and 20x, combined with such a sharp bright image this would have been ideal for the sniper or observer to identify enemy targets and gather intelligence accurately.
+The quality of optics from this Broadhurst Clarkson is superb, producing a very sharp high contrast image with very accurate colours.
+The magnification of this telescope is just above 15x but below the 20x of the scout regiment.
+However, with such a sharp bright image this would have been ideal for the sniper or observer to identify enemy targets and gather intelligence accurately.

 This telescope is an excellent usable spotting telescope in its own right; the optics are excellent.
-However, it would make an excellent addition to any antique or Military collection.
-Furthermore, this MkVI would accurately complete a British & Commonwealth Nations No4T chest.
+It would also make a great addition to any antique or Military collection.
+Furthermore, this MkVI would be suitable to complete a British & Commonwealth Nations No4T chest as it was not uncommon to see the MKVI added to make up the CES for the No4T Sniper kits.
+When supplied with No4T the extra high magnification eyepiece and the leather pouch was usually omitted (as with this example).

 This MK6 snipers spotting telescope is stamped with the British Military broad arrow, confirming service issue.
 Further marks show the model: TEL SIG MkVI, maker B.C.
 Ltd & Co, very low serial number *007 and part number OS.
 717. G.A.

-We have new fitted new gland linings and also adjusted the drawers so that the first two have a firmer extension with the focusing tube having the desirable looser action, while still holding focus position.
-The drawers are more or less airtight now.
-There is a generous amount of bluing remaining on the drawers combined with an age and service related patina.
+We have now fitted new gland linings and also adjusted the drawers so that the first two have a firmer extension with the focusing tube having the desirable easier smooth looser action, while still holding focus position.
+The drawers and glands fit so well they are more or less airtight.
+There is a generous amount of bluing remaining on the drawers combined with age and service-related patina.
 There is a very slight highpoint along the length of the seam line of the first drawer; this can be felt slightly on extension/retraction, but it is original to the telescope.

 The leather cladding has two military marks, the first is a large stencilled number '69' in black ink and to the other side a smaller stencilled letter 'R' in white paint.
 We have not identified the significance of the letter and number combination.

-The telescope has remained in military service for a considerable time and will have seen service during WW2 and later conflicts.
+The telescope will have seen service during WW2 and later conflicts.
 There is general wear, scuffs and marks, all commensurate with age and service.
-The stitching is in good order on the telescope body and sunshield; one edge on one of strap loops has been bonded to the body to reinforce a small area of loose edge stitching.
-The leather end caps are well worn, and we needed to apply the same reinforcement to a strap loop on the eyepiece cap.
+The stitching is in good order on the telescope body and sun shield.
+We have rebonded one edge on one of the strap loops to reinforce a small area of loose edge stitching.
+The leather end caps are well worn, and we have also rebonded the strap loop on one end cap.

 Both external and internal optics are original, correct, clean and produce an incredibly bright sharp and colourful image suitable for use as a critical spotting scope as per original issue.
-There is a small chip to the internal outer edge of the flint glass section of the achromatic lens assembly (pictured and highly magnified to show in it's worst light!).
-At this size and position, there is no impact whatsoever on the optical image.
-Nevertheless, the price has been adjusted accordingly and we do offer a return policy if you are not entirely satisfied.
+There is a tiny chip to the very outer diameter of the achromatic lens assembly, but this is typical of the original flint glass lenses and has no effect whatsoever on the image quality.

 The optics are outstanding we can decern the roman numerals at 1200m (1300yards) on a church clockface.